Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/gillespie.md

 $$\mathrm{Pr}(T > t) = \mathrm{Pr}(X = 0) = \dfrac{(\lambda t)^0 e^{-\lambda t}}{0!} = e^{-\lambda t}\,.$$

-In other words, the probability $$\mathrm{Pr}(T > t)$$ decays exponentially over time as *t* increases.
+In other words, the probability Pr(*T* > *t*) $$\mathrm{Pr}(T > t)$$ that the wait time is longer than time *t* decays exponentially as *t* increases.
 For this reason, the random variable *T* is said to follow an **exponential distribution.** It can be shown that the expected value of the exponential distribution (i.e., the average amount of time we will need to wait for the next event to occur) is 1/λ.

 **STOP**: What is the probability Pr(*T* < *t*)?
 {: .notice--primary}

 ## The Gillespie algorithm

-The engine of the Gillespie algorithm runs on a single question: given a well-mixed environment of particles and a reaction involving those particles taking place at some average rate, how long should we expect to wait before this reaction occurs somewhere in the environment?
+We now return to explain the Gillespie algorithm for simulating multiple chemical reactions in a well-mixed environment.
+The engine of this algorithm runs on a single question: given a well-mixed environment of particles and a reaction involving those particles taking place at some average rate, how long should we expect to *wait* before this reaction occurs somewhere in the environment?

-This is the same question we asked in the previous section; we have simply replaced customers entering a store with instances of a chemical reaction.
+This is the same question we asked in the previous discussion; we have simply replaced customers entering a store with instances of a chemical reaction.
 The average number λ of occurrences of the reaction in a unit time period is the rate at which the reaction occurs.
 Therefore, an exponential distribution with average wait time 1/λ can be used to model the time between instances of the reaction.

 Next, say that we have two reactions proceeding independently of each other and occurring at average rates λ<sub>1</sub> and λ<sub>2</sub>.
-Then the average rate of the two reactions together is λ<sub>1</sub> + λ<sub>2</sub>, which is also a Poisson distribution.
-Therefore, the wait time for either of the two reactions is exponentially distributed, with an average wait time equal to 1/(λ<sub>1</sub> + λ<sub>2</sub>).
+The combined average rates of the two reactions is λ<sub>1</sub> + λ<sub>2</sub>, which is also a Poisson distribution.
+Therefore, the wait time required to wait for either of the two reactions is exponentially distributed, with an average wait time equal to 1/(λ<sub>1</sub> + λ<sub>2</sub>).

 Numerical methods allow us to generate a random number simulating the wait time of an exponential distribution.
 By repeatedly generating these numbers, we can obtain a series of wait times between consecutive reaction occurrences.